- Why Choose Us?

 Speaking of HealthWhen to see a cardiologistFebruary 27, 2023

 Your health care provider will diagnose your heart disease by talking to you about your symptoms, reviewing your medical history and risk factors, and performing a physical exam.
 Also, diagnostic tests may be used to appropriately diagnosis the cause of your symptoms and help your health care provider evaluate the best form of treatment for you.
-Please note: Some of the tests and services listed may only be available at Mayo Clinic in Rochester, MN.

 Explore these tests to learn more:

 Ambulatory Blood Pressure MonitorAmbulatory blood pressure monitor helps cardiologists determine if you have blood pressure problems.
 It will record your blood pressure for 24 hours while you go about your activities of daily living.

 An EKG, or electrocardiogram, records the electrical signals in your heart.
 It's a common and painless test used to quickly detect heart problems and monitor your heart's health.

 EKGs are often performed in a doctor's office, clinic or hospital room.
 EKG machines are standard equipment in operating rooms and ambulances.
 Some personal devices, such as smartwatches, offer EKG monitoring.
 Ask your health care provider if this is an option for you.